 The challenge in 2030 will be not go overboard in using technology, as effectively illustrated in the video below.

 Not all shops are open 24/7, nor will this be the case in 2030.
-The high streets in the evening hours and on Sunday will nevertheless be far less boring than in 2018.
+The high streets in the evening hours and on Sunday will nevertheless be far less boring than today.

 Shop windows will have interactive screens displaying ever-changing content.
 The content shown will be adapted to issues like the weather, time, and even to the person standing in front of the shop window.
 Passers-by can immediately order the displayed items with their smartphone.
 They will also have easy access to more information about a product via a QR code.

-Physical shops will have changed into showrooms and ‘experience centres’.
-Using holograms, virtual reality, and gloves with haptic feedback, the customer will be able to try out and ‘experience’ custom-made products before purchasing.
+Physical shops will have changed into showrooms and “experience centers.”
+Using holograms, virtual reality, and gloves with haptic feedback, the customer will be able to try out and experience custom-made products before purchasing.

 Robots in the shop will provide assistance, advice, and will point out the way, leaving shop employees with more time to provide more specialist help.

 Think, for instance, of racing bike shoes, vegan breakfast products, lighting on solar energy, and VR game consoles.
 More specific will mean more successful when it comes to customer experience in 2030.

 Staying home for a delivery will no longer be necessary.
 Via our smartphone, we can remotely grant access to people standing in front of the door, so they can deliver the items into the house.
-The successful pilot of Amazon in 2018 that uses this technology has already caught on worldwide.
-Thanks to camera monitoring, we are ensured that deliverers will not abuse the advantages of having access into the residence.
+The pilot of Amazon in 2018 demonstrated the technology.
+Thanks to camera monitoring, we’re ensured that deliverers will not abuse the advantages of having access into the residence.

 The most important factor for customer experience in 2030: Not technology, but people

 Those who wish to build a future-proof customer experience should realize that customers are people.
 Technology is a means to achieve this, and never an end in itself.